 BTW, if you click through to Jeff’s post and look at the photo that the quote refers to, you’ll see that the boards have a lot of flex in them.
 That caused problems and was fixed in the next generation.
 You can also observe that the cabling is quite messy, which also caused problems, and was also fixed in the next generation.
 There were other problems, but I’ll leave those as an exercise for the reader.

-One generation of Google servers had infamously sharp edges, given them the reputation of being made of “razor blades and hate”.
+One generation of Google servers had infamously sharp edges, giving them the reputation of being made of “razor blades and hate”.

 From talking to folks at a lot of large tech companies, it seems that most of them have had a climate control issue resulting in clouds or fog in their datacenters.
 You might call this a clever plan by Google to reproduce Seattle weather so they can poach MS employees.
 Alternately, it might be a plan to create literal cloud computing.
 Or maybe not.